amit0rana/betterOptionsTrading/betterKiteCopyOrders.md

 Please look at all the images below to understand the process.

 * Please note, the plugin doesn't automatically execute any order, so its safe.
+* Button location has changed but I haven't updated the screenshots
 * Plugin will just create a basket for you.
 You can edit/review the basket and then place order.
 * Plugin does not read any confidential information.
 Basket is made and executed on zerodha website.
-* On order screen, click on 'executed order' to 'hide or show' the 'Send Order' button.
-Anytime to reset or cancel already copied orders, simply click on 'executed orders' to hide the button.
+* Anytime to reset or cancel already copied orders, simply click on 'reset orders'.

 Steps:
 * Open both accounts in different windows.
 In my example, I am copying order from left window to right window.